Second-Coming/second-coming/second.md

 <http://en.wikipedia.org/wiki/George_Rapp>

-**Jehovah Witness:** In our church we kinda talk badly about Jehovah Witness and some of their beliefs.
-The Jehovah Witness have “five failed prophesy” about the 2nd coming.
-They (like the LDS) also have to sanitize their scriptures and doctrinal teachings.
+**Jehovah Witness:** The Jehovah Witness have “five failed prophesy” about the 2nd coming.
+They had to sanitize their scriptures and doctrinal teachings.

 *Studies In the Scriptures -* [*Thy Kingdom Come, 1908 edition*](http://www.jwfacts.com/images/thy-kingdom-come-1911-p228.jpg)